We appoint environmental auditors in the following categories:

 Recognising auditors from other states

-Auditors appointed or accredited under another state’s equivalent system can apply to be auditors in Victoria.
-This is according to the Mutual Recognition Act 1992.
+Environmental auditors who have been appointed or accredited under another state’s equivalent system can be entitled to be appointed as environmental auditors in Victoria.
+This arrangement is under the Mutual Recognition Act 1992 and has been retained under the Mututal Recognition Amendment Act 2021.
 For more information, see the Environmental auditor guidelines for appointment and conduct (publication 865).

-- The cleanup and management of polluted groundwater (publication 840)
+- Guidance for the cleanup and management of contaminated groundwater (publication 2001)

 - Environmental auditor guidelines for appointment and conduct (publication 865)